Lisa Hunt: Early life

-Hunt reportedly was born in the state of Washington.
+Hunt reportedly was born in the state of New York.
 She began singing in the Afro American tradition of gospel music.
 She studied music at The City College of New York.
 At some point she moved to England, since she was discovered by Zucchero Fornaciari while singing in the street at Covent Garden, London, which is famous for its market and the street artists singing in the square.
 Zucchero met her fortuitously, in "a miraculous way."
 He had lost his flight back to Italy, however, he ended up signing one of Italy's "most incredible voices in the past few years."
 After he came across her in Covent Garden, Zucchero observed her show for an hour, filming her with a handycam.
 Fornaciari has stated "I met her fortuitously at Covent Garden, as she was singing in the street there, with people dropping coins for her...
 I approached her and said 'You are too good, you absolutely have to come to Italy.'"
 Fornaciari presented himself and asked Hunt if she would like to sing in his band, taking her phone number.
 Within a month she was in Italy, appearing in Zucchero's videoclip of Con le mani the same month.

 She toured with Zucchero as a backup singer and worked with him for over 15 years.
 Hunt collaborated on Zucchero's fifth studio album Oro Incenso & Birra, and is best remembered for the single Madre dolcissima.
 She was also praised for her performance in Live at the Kremlin, Zucchero's first live album.
 Zucchero's was the first concert by an occidental artist in the Soviet Union after the fall of the wall.